Kaushik2201/WebClub-Discord-ChatBot/README.md

-# Task ID: WebClub Discord ChatBot
+WebClub Discord ChatBot

-Mentors : Abhiraj Mengade and Ayush Kumar Singh

-What I have understood from the Problem Statement
+What My project is of
  * We have to make a discord bot that gives automated reply
  * And an user interface to update the bot info